 Since single-use plastic bags had their 5p charge introduced back in 2015, it is estimated to have removed 15 billion bags out of circulation.
 Yay!
 We write in more detail on the best reusable carrier bags in another blog post, but for now, as long as we can all remember to bring a reusable bag along with us to our trip to the supermarket, we are playing a massive role in eliminating the pesky plastic shopping bag from existence.

 2. AVOID SINGLE USE PLASTIC AND CARRY A REUSABLE WATER BOTTLE

 Another one of the top 4 worst plastic polluters is the plastic drink bottle.
 And the easy solution to eliminate these is to carry a reusable water bottle around with you.
-We love this stainless steel reusable bottle by FOSH and keep it by our sides all day, every day.
 In fact, we don’t even use glass tumblers around the home or office anymore.
 By making this simple switch, we could personally save hundreds of bottles finding their way into landfill, or worse, the ocean each year!